 07 of 10

 This free crochet scarf pattern by Fiber Flux is made using a variation of the v-stitch.
 It uses more than one double crochet clustered together with large chain spaces between the groupings.
-This creates a very open design.
+This creates an open design.
 Combined with the yarn choice, this scarf is perfect as a warmer weather accessory.

 08 of 10